nomego/Lazyman.bundle/README.md

 ## Installation - Prerequisites
  * Modify your `hosts` file to work with Lazyman on the machine running Plex Media Server:
  1. From a command prompt or terminal window, type `ping nhl.freegamez.gq` and note the IP address supplied in the output.
- 2. Locate the hosts file for your OS (the location can vary so if you don't know it's best to google for something like "hosts file location [your OS/NAS here]").
+ 2. Locate the hosts file for your OS.
+    * *The location of this file can vary depending on OS so if you don't know it's best to google for something like "**hosts file location [your OS/NAS here]**".*
  3. Modify the hosts file to include the following two lines:
  ```
  x.x.x.x mf.svc.nhl.com